reahl/reahl/reahl-doc/doc/tutorial/styling.rst

 The :mod:`~reahl.web.layout` module houses generically applicable concepts.
 |PageLayout| is meant to be used with an
 HTML5Page.
-It changes the page to have a header and footer with a content area inbetween.
+It changes the page to have a header and footer with a content area in between.
 If a |pure.ColumnLayout|
 (for example) is passed to the |PageLayout| constructor, it will automatically be used as the layout of the content area of the page.